Find My Cancer Drug

-There are a number of things you can do to manage the side effects of Vandetanib.
+There are a number of things you can do to manage the side effects of vandetanib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Severe (and rarely, life-threatening) skin reactions, which can range from mild to very severe, can develop while taking this medication.
-These include rash, acne, blisters, dry, peeling and itchy skin or redness and swelling of hands and/or feet.
+These include rash, acne, blisters, dry, peeling and itchy skin or redness, and swelling of hands and/or feet.
 Notify your healthcare provider if you develop any skin reactions so they can determine the seriousness of the reaction.